CenturyLinkCloud/PublicKB/Disaster Recovery/SafeHaven 5 VMware to AWS/Create-Production-SRN-in-vCenter.md

 }}}

 ### Article Overview
-This article explains how to deploy a SafeHaven Replication Node(SRN) in VMWare Vcenter.
+This article explains how to deploy a SafeHaven Replication Node(SRN) in VMWare vCenter.
 SRN resides in both production and DR datacenters and work in pairs.
 A single SafeHaven Cluster can have upto 64 SRN's registered.
 This article explains how to deploy SRN in VMWare Production Datacenter.

 ### Requirements
-1. Login access to the VMWare vcenter
+1. Login access to the VMWare vCenter
 2. Internet access on the Production SRN once it is deployed.

 ### Assumptions